d-mahard/kiwami-blog/content/posts/rgb-on-qmk.md

 # Understanding RGB Lighting in QMK: A Guide

-When talking about lighting for a QMK-based keyboard, it's important to distinguish between a few key terms:
-LED vs RGB, and backlight vs underglow.
+When diving into the world of RGB lighting for a QMK-based keyboard, it's critical to get your terms straight: LED vs RGB, and backlight vs underglow.

 **LED** refers to a mono-color light, while **RGB** stands for multi-color, self-addressable light.

-**Backlight** is the light under the key switches and keycaps, shining through or between the keycaps.
-In QMK, this is called RGB matrix because it's usually set up in a matrix configuration, as opposed to an LED strip configuration.
+**Backlight** refers to the light under the key switches and keycaps, shining through or between the keycaps.
+In QMK, we call this the RGB matrix because it's typically arranged in a matrix configuration (unlike an LED strip).

-**Underglow** is the light placed below or on the side of the keyboard's body, usually in the form of an LED strip.
+**Underglow**, on the other hand, is the light placed below or on the side of the keyboard's body, usually in the form of an LED strip.

-I want RGB backlighting to help with key identification across different layers.
-For simplicity, I'll use the term **LEDs** to refer to this moving forward.
+I am going to use RGB backlight for my keyboard, because I want to use that not just for decorative purpose, but also to help me memorize the many layers and keys there.
+For this guide, when I mention LED, generally it will be clear from the context whether it is physical LEDs (that can be mono or RGB), or the actual RGB LEDs that I am using in my circuit.

-## How to Connect LEDs to the Controller
+## Connecting LEDs to the Controller

-My first big question was how the LEDs are connected to the controller or keycaps.
-I found plenty of key switch matrix schematics like the one shown below, but none included information on attaching LEDs.
-I assumed each LED was somehow connected to each key switch, but I was wrong.
-This is also why switch matrices that include LEDs are rare.
+The first puzzle to solve: how do you connect the LEDs to the controller (or key switches)?
+Initially, I assumed that each LED was somehow tied to its corresponding key switch.
+I was wrong.
+LED setups are completely separate circuits.

-The reason?
-LEDs are configured and set up in a totally separate circuit, even though they are physically in the same position as the switches.

-These LEDs connect to something called a **driver**, which then communicates with the main controller (in my case, the RP2040).
+The LEDs connect to a **driver**, which then communicates with the main controller—in my case, the RP2040.
+The connection between each LED to the key switch happens in the software, not hardware.

-I'm using the **IS31FL3731** because it's the most readily available in the market in the form of a breakout board, making it quite easy to prototype.
+For the driver, I opted for the **IS31FL3731** simply because it's quite easy to find, and available as a [breakout board](#adafruit), making it ideal for prototyping.

-## How Do the LEDs connect to the Driver?
+## Wiring LEDs to the Driver

-The driver connects to the LEDs in a matrix form, but unlike the key switch matrix (where rows and columns connect to pins), the LEDs are configured in a form known as **charlieplexing**.
+The driver links to the LEDs in a matrix form.
+However, unlike key switch matrices (where rows and columns connect to pins), this particular driver uses a method called **charlieplexing**.

-Essentially, charlieplexing allows... (add explanation of charlieplexing here).
+Charlieplexing is a technique to connect more LEDs into a fewer number of pins, by leveraging the fact that an LED can only light when the current goes in a certain direction, but not the opposite.
+Imagine we have two pins, A and B. In a normal setup, we put one LED between them, and it will light up when the direction of current is the same with direction of LED.
+When we use the charlieplex setup, we can put two LEDs between A and B, in an opposing direction.
+You can check this [wikipedia article](#wikipedia) to get more detailed explanation.

-Things get more complicated with RGB charlieplexing because each RGB LED needs to share either a common anode or cathode.
-This makes positioning more challenging, especially when dealing with many LEDs.
-For my first prototype, I only needed 6, so it wasn't as challenging.
+RGB charlieplexing adds another layer of complexity because each RGB LED shares a common anode or cathode.
+This complicates the positioning when dealing with multiple LEDs.
+To make things more difficult, the [datasheet](#datasheer) does not mention anything about RGB, and the QMK documentation only mentions about how many RGB LEDs can used - and even that seems to be incorrect.

+What the QMK docs of IS31FL3731 got right is that the number of possible RGB LEDs is not simply one third of mono-color RGB.
+IS31FL3731 provides two charlieplex matrices, each has 9 pins which translates to 72 slots for mono-color LED.
+In the case of RGB, for each of the LED I need to find 3 slots that share a common pin.
+Let's say I use a common anode RGB, and choose pin 9 for the anode.
+I can use pin 1, 2, and 3 for the cathodes.
+I can still use pin 9 for the anode of another RGB because I can use pin 4, 5, and 6 for the cathodes.
+This leaves pin 7 and 8 unusable as cathodes when we use pin 9 for anode, because we would need three to place another RGB.
+Using this logic I manually counted

 ## Connecting the Driver to the RP2040

-Next question: how should I connect the driver to the RP2040?
-The driver has two sets of pins for the I2C connection: VCC, GND, SDA, and SCL.
-Even the Adafruit datasheet isn't very clear on this.
-I assumed one set could be used for daisy chaining, but which one?
+Next up: how do you connect the driver to the RP2040?
+The driver sports two sets of pins for the I2C connection: VCC, GND, SDA, and SCL.
+The Adafruit datasheet wasn't exactly a model of clarity here.
+I guessed that one set might be for daisy chaining, but which?

-I ended up testing the driver using an Arduino and its sample code.
-The answer was: both will work.
-Just choose either set.
+To figure this out, I tested the driver with an Arduino using its sample code.
+Turns out, both sets of pins work, so pick either one.

 ## Setting Up QMK to Control the Lights

-Finally, how do you set up QMK to control the lights?
-The configurations are spread across several locations, and here’s a summary for the RP2040.
+Now, how do you configure QMK to control the lights?
+The configuration steps are scattered across several files.
+Here’s a concise rundown for the RP2040.

 (Include configuration steps and code snippets here)

-This should be your "hello world" for RGB backlighting in QMK.
-Soon after this, you might notice that no matter what you do, you can't change the color or animation beyond the initial setup.
-This drove me crazy as there's no clear explanation anywhere.
-The answer lies in something called **EEPROM**.
-Check out my next article for more details.
-In the meantime, give yourself a pat on the back for lighting up some LEDs in QMK!
+This should serve as your "hello world" for RGB backlighting in QMK.
+But don't get too comfortable!
+You may find that you can't change the color or animation after the initial setup—this baffled me for a while.
+The solution? **EEPROM**.
+Stay tuned for my next article diving deeper into this.

+For now, give yourself a pat on the back—you’ve successfully lit up some LEDs in QMK!